HAPPYS1NGH/Marketplace/README.md

 The Antique Marketplace is a decentralized platform for trading antique items securely and transparently.
 Built on the Ethereum blockchain using Solidity smart contracts, it integrates identity verification, dispute resolution, and NFT-based ownership for a seamless trading experience.

+### Vision

+The Antique Marketplace project aims to revolutionize the antique trade industry by providing a secure, efficient, and trust-driven platform for enthusiasts to discover, trade, and own valuable antiques.
+Through innovative technologies and user-centric features, the project enhances the antique trading experience and fosters a vibrant community of collectors and sellers.

 ### Smart Contracts

 1. **Marketplace.sol**: The core contract that manages product listings, purchases, transactions, and user credibility.
 It integrates with external identity verification and dispute resolution mechanisms.